WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 consulting with people more familiar with Elasticsearch for the best way to do this, but the broad strokes of this are that we will either:

-- Loop over results in Python and using a Regex to determine if textual content on the result includes sensitive terms.
+- Loop over results in Python and use a Regex to determine if textual content on the result includes sensitive terms.
 The results of this will be cached in Redis to ameliorate performance degradation over time.
 - Use a script field and multi-index search to determine in Elasticsearch and as